chilah/My-learing-track/README.md

 # My learning track
 Since 5 February 2019

+# 16-17 February 2019
+- learn to use git and github
+- fixied code and comment paper-scissors-rock project

 # 14-15 February 2019
 finished learning react and simple project meme generator on scrimba.com
 - learn how to use `componentDidmount()` to access api